Claude Code Plugins

 Critical: Avoid Test Name Conflicts

-• NEVER name classes with "Test" prefix unless they are actual pytest test classes
+• MUST NOT name classes with "Test" prefix unless they are actual pytest test classes

 • Use descriptive names: MockComponent, HelperClass, UtilityFunction instead of TestComponent